TomKatom/MagshiChess/readme.md

 Engine executable:

 ```
-In release folder there is the engine executable file - just download and run it (before you run the graphics)
+In release folder there is the engine executable file - just download and run it (after you run the graphics)
 ```

 End with an example of getting some data out of the system or using it for a little demo